djepar/CoursGenInfo/OS/CyberSecurity/ITSecurityGoogle/ITSecNote.md

 Security information and event managements systems (SIEMS) : "A SIEM can be thought of as a centralized log server.
 It has some extra analysis features too"
 Normalization : "The process of of taking log data in different formats and converting it into a standardized format that's consistent with a defined log structure"
 "Once logs are centralized and standardized, you can write automated alerting based on __rules__"

+## Windows Defender Guide
+User Account Control (UAC) : "allows IT administrators to create standard user accounts with limited access rights and privileges for end users.
+This configuration can prevent users from installing unauthorized programs, changing system settings, tampering with firewalls, and more"

+## Antimalware Protection
+"Lots of unprotected systems would be compromised __in a matter of minutes__ if directly connected to the internet without any safeguards or protections in place"
+"Antivirus software will monitor and analyze things, like new files being created or being modified on the system, in order to watch for any behavior that matches a known malware signature", but "it protects against the most common attacks out there on the internet."
+"Antivirus software is just one piece of our anti-malware defense"